nessalc/lapo-website/README.md

 4. Any dynamic portions should be Asynchronous Javascript calling back to an API of some sort (possibly built in Rails).
 	- Hours and weather closings.
 5. CSS framework is up for debate.
 Bootstrap and Foundation are both good.
 Let's discuss here: https://github.com/openwichita/lake-afton-website/issues/1

+## Note about this branch
+This branch is currently using PHP just for concatenating the header and footer with the content pages.
+Eventually this content and styles should be merged into another branch with a local build process.